‘What Did You Do Last Week?’ 11 Better Ways to Succeed at Performance Management

-Strategies and techniques for improving individual and team performance evolve and new practices emerge but the overall concepts that make up performance management are well-known and widely implemented.
+Strategies and techniques for improving individual and team performance evolve and new practices emerge – even Musk’s directive is one tool that has been used effectively – but the overall concepts that make up performance management are well-known and widely implemented.

 The most important one is that you can’t just discard techniques that you’ve tried and then set aside because they didn’t work as you hoped.

-If you take a fresh look at some of these “failed” approaches you might find they can work both for individual workers and teams.
+If you take a fresh look at some of these “failed” approaches, you might find they can work both for individual workers and teams at different points in their career journeys.
+What didn’t work last year may work next year.

-Before you can be effective in helping an employee to improve performance, you need to think carefully about yourself.
+Before any manager can be effective in helping an employee to improve performance, they need to think carefully about themselves.

-How might your own personality, work style, likes and dislikes, and unconscious biases and preconceptions color your assessment of a particular employee’s work and how you communicate with them?
+How might their own personality, work style, likes and dislikes, and unconscious biases and preconceptions color their assessment of a particular employee’s work and how they communicate with them?

 - How quickly do you respond to issues?